 Preaching Lab I (PT5125) is a 2 hour credit course.
-Students must complete Communication I prior to taking this course.
+Students will preach multiple sermons.
+Women and other non-ministerial candidates will substitute additional elective course hours for all Preaching Labs.

 Note: Qualifications for office in the church are the prerogative of the church alone.
-Therefore, participation in this lab doesn't constitute authorized preaching as prescribed in scripture.
-Therefore, participation in this class doesn't constitute ecclesiastically authorized preaching, especially given that students typically have a varied range of vocational goals.
+Therefore, participation in this class doesn't constitute ecclesiastically-authorized preaching, especially given that students typically have a variety of vocational goals.
 Nevertheless, the course will aspire to the principles and practices of good preaching since they have direct and indirect benefit for a variety of vocational ministry-related contexts.
-However, for the sake of clarity and simplicity, the terms "preaching" and "sermon" are used.
+However, for the sake of simplicity, I will at time use the terms "preaching" and "sermon" at times to refer to exhorting.